shtukaresearch/livepeer-data-geography/README.md

 * **Orchestrator documentation.** Accessible capability descriptions, per-capability hardware and bandwidth requirements.
 Link through to data on implied costs, if available (cf. **orchestrator directory**).

-* **Gateway documentation and marketing materials.** Currently there is no official documentation on running your own Gateway or even what a Gateway is (but see this [third party repo](https://github.com/videoDAC/livepeer-gateway)).
-Provide discoverable documentation or marketing material that defines the Gateway role within Livepeer.
+* **Gateway documentation and marketing materials.** While [technical documentation](https://docs.livepeer.org/gateways/guides/gateway-overview) exists for running a Gateway, there is a lack of higher-level marketing materials and conceptual explanations that define what a Gateway is, why someone would want to run one, and what the business opportunity looks like.
+Provide discoverable marketing material that clearly articulates the Gateway value proposition and role within Livepeer.

   Clarify on official sources how the default gateway software allocates jobs to Orchestrators, and how this may be customised.